-The LLP has been available for registration since November 2020.
-An LLP combines the flexible features of a general partnership but has the benefit of separate legal personality and affords limited liability status to all its partners.
-This provides an additional structuring option and may be suitable for general partner, fund of funds or holding partnerships.
+The Cayman Islands Limited Liability Partnership (LLP), which has now been available for registration since November 2020, combines the flexible features of a general partnership but has the benefit of separate legal personality and affords limited liability status to all its partners.
+This vehicle provides an additional structuring option and may be suitable for general partner, fund of funds or holding partnerships.

-The popularity of exempted companies and ELPs has been unaffected by the introduction of LLCs.
+The popularity of exempted companies and ELPs generally continues to be unaffected by the introduction of LLCs and LLPs.
 By way of illustration, there has been consistent year-on-year growth in the number of ELPs registered, averaging over 10% per annum.

 There are, however, nuanced regional differences in the types of vehicles being used for private equity mandates.
+By way of example, the preferred investment vehicle for many Japanese investors continues to be the Cayman Islands unit trust.